sufal54/Sufal54/README.md

 🔐 WhispChat — A private and secure chat application focusing on encryption and anonymity.WhispChat** — A private and secure chat application

-> 💡 Don’t judge a book by its cover—similarly, don’t judge a project by contribution graphs or commit counts.
-What truly matters is the structure, design, and efficiency of the code.

->🧠 Remember: writing code is fairly easy; designing a clean structure and optimizing time complexity is the real challenge.
 ---

 ### 🛠️ Tech Stack